Womanizer is a German brand, established 2013 by brewer Carsten Preußen (‘ß’ is pronounced as ‘s’).

 - Cl 77288, Cl 77007: coloring agents.

-- These difficult to read chemicals are there to create + keep the fragrance active for the most part.
-When we see a bunch of unreadable chemicals, we think: oh?!!!
-But, as already mentioned, this is a registered product with a dermatological safety report, it’s safe.
+These difficult to read chemicals are there to make + fixate the fragrance for the most part.
+But, as already mentioned: this is a registered product with a dermatological safety report.

 Carsten offers different scents of which you can choose from on his website.
 I’ve the green sailor.
 Green sailor smells fresh, manly, a bit soapy, cologne alike.
 It smells strong in the tin.
 In the hair itself, it’s not that prominent anymore.
 You’ll catch breezes from time to time.
 This is not a pushy fragrance.
 Like it.

 Other scent I own: rich boy.
 Smells fresh, cologne alike, tart.
 Love it as well.

 My hair: medium thick, wavy, somewhat unruly hair of medium length.
 Wear a contour.